sourcecaster/serveme/README.md

 ## What is ServeMe
 ServeMe is a simple and powerful modular server framework.
 It allows to easily create backend services for both mobile and web applications.
 Here are some of the features provided by ServeMe framework:
 * modular architecture allows to easily implement separate parts of the server using ServeMe Modular API;
+* both WebSockets and TCP sockets are supported (TCP sockets support implemented in v1.1.0);
 * MongoDB support out of the box, automatic database integrity validation for easy server deployment;
 * events API allows to dispatch and listen to any built-in or custom events in your application;
 * scheduler API allows to create different tasks and schedule its' execution time and period;